 First, you want to extract as much data from your PPC campaign as you can.
 Run a keyword report to uncover any of the overlaps already discussed.
 In Google Ads, you can do this by viewing the search terms report.
 Here, you can review your keywords closely and find out which keywords are driving your ad traffic.

-Try targeting your ads only to exact-match keywords.
+Try targeting your ads only to exact-match keywords/same keywords.
 Cross-include any exact matches as negative keywords in unrelated ad groups first.
 And if exact-match keywords generate the traffic you want, leave out broad-match keywords altogether.
 In other words, make sure traffic generated by broad-match keywords is not already being served by exact-match keywords.
 Otherwise, you’re paying for two ads to do the job of one.
 The same goes for Dynamic Search Ads (DSA).
 Add targeted keywords as negatives in DSA campaigns and block any keywords that overlap.

 As for PPC-SEO overlap, decide whether you want to rely on organic traffic or not.
 Experiment with switching off individual keywords.
 Wait and see how much organic traffic you get for the keyword and compare it to when you had paid traffic.
 Also check if competitors are targeting your keywords to gain insight on the level of competition in organic traffic, CTR, keywords, search volume, and so forth.
 This way, you’ll know what you’re up against if you decide to eliminate PPC-SEO overlap by dropping ad spend.